James Hudson Taylor IV Inspires Asian Christians to Exert Significance, Drawing from Daniel's Example

 He shared an experience from 1983 when he visited Pastor Wang Mingdao at a home church.
 Pastor Wang was born in 1900 and spent 26 years in prison due to his faith.
 When he left, Pastor Wang told him, "Many people have good beginnings, but not many have good endings."

 "We are busy with the work of the Lord, yet we forget the Lord who works in us."
-Jamie quoted his great-great-grandfather's words, advising pastors to connect their lives to the true vine, the fundamental aspect of impactful lives.
+Taylor quoted his great-great-grandfather's words, advising pastors to connect their lives to the true vine, the fundamental aspect of impactful lives.

 - Translated by Abigail Wu